JCNNBY/DNGO/README.md

 # DNGO
-a pytorch implementation of Deep Networks for Global Optimization proposed in [Snoek 2015]
+A pytorch implementation of Deep Networks for Global Optimization proposed in 'Scalable Bayesian Optimization Using Deep Neural Networks'[Snoek 2015].